Notwithstanding its limited resources, mass medical mission has attained the following monumental milestones:

 ADVOCACY TO RELIGIOUS LEADERS:

-NCPP has also reached out to the Muslim community in different parts of the country.
+NCPP has also reached out to religious leaders including Christian and the Muslim communities in different parts of the country.
 In fact, NCPP’s first outreach to Abuja was at the instance of the Muslim community.

 Setting up of fund-raising platforms, viz: